Timburs/cs81-infoGAN/README.md

 pip install https://storage.googleapis.com/tensorflow/linux/gpu/tensorflow_gpu-1.0.0rc1-cp35-cp35m-linux_x86_64.whl
 ```

+#### Path Variables
+If you get an error like: file not found libcudart.so.8.0, try:
+You may have to add these lines to the bottom of your ~/.bashrc file:
+`export CUDA_HOME=/usr/local/cuda`

+`export LD_LIBRARY_PATH=/usr/local/cuda-8.0/lib64`

 ### 3) Running Code

 Now that we have everything, if we don't, just keep pip installing whatever was missing, let's run some code.
 Pull the code from our repo and run this:

  ` python3 infogan/__init__.py --infogan `

 This is very important, because it sets up the code BEFORE training.
 We need to run this everytime we start a new session, otherwise we get scaling errors.
 Running this also shows if you're missing any packages.

 ### 3.1) Grabbing a dataset